Tri-C recognizes the educational, recreational and social values of a well-integrated program of student activities.

-Student Life, Athletics, and Recreation provides diverse programs and services to enhance the overall social, cultural, and educational growth of students by promoting learning and development outside of the classroom.
-The programs are designed to promote maximum interaction among students and between students, faculty, and staff.
-Tri-C programs are developed to offer a diverse co-curricular experience and in response to student requests and needs.
-Activities offered may vary each semester depending upon scheduling, availability, and student feedback.
-For detailed information on Student Life, Athletics, and Recreation offerings visit our webpage.
+Student Life, Athletics and Recreation provides diverse programs and services to enhance students' overall social, cultural and educational growth by promoting learning and development outside of the classroom.
+Programs are designed to promote maximum interaction among students and between students, faculty and staff.
+Activities may vary each semester depending upon scheduling, availability and student feedback.
+Visit the Student Life, Athletics and Recreation webpage and virtual engagement webpage for detailed information.

-Every student is welcome to participate in a variety of activities ranging from student government, diversity programming, student clubs and organizations, co-curricular programming, leadership development, and recreation activities.
-Students can participate in co-curricular activities including student leadership certification, etiquette training, planning lectures, dramas, entertainment, and various educational programs.
+Every student is welcome to participate in a variety of activities ranging from student government, diversity programming, student clubs and organizations, co-curricular programming, leadership development and recreation activities.
+Opportunities include student leadership certification, etiquette training, planning lectures, dramas, entertainment and various educational programs.
 Student organizations cover a wide spectrum of interests to meet student needs.
 Visit the virtual student engagement webpage, student club and organization webpage and Student Leadership Certificate Program webpage for more information.

 The official colors of Tri-C's athletic programs are teal, white and black.
 The College mascot is the Triceratops.
-Intercollegiate sports offered are: men’s soccer, women’s volleyball, women’s cross country, women’s indoor and outdoor track & field, men’s baseball, women’s softball, men’s basketball, and women’s basketball.
-Visit www.tri-c.edu/athletics/ for more information.
+Intercollegiate sports offered include men’s soccer, women’s volleyball, women’s cross country, women’s indoor and outdoor track and field, men’s baseball, women’s softball, men’s basketball and women’s basketball.
+Visit the Athletics webpage for more information.

 Phi Theta Kappa

-Phi Theta Kappa is the international honor society for students in community colleges.
-The purpose of Phi Theta Kappa is to recognize and encourage scholarship among two-year college students.
-To achieve this purpose, it provides opportunities for the development of leadership and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.
+Phi Theta Kappa (PTK) is the international honor society for community college students.
+It provides opportunities for leadership development and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.

 Phi Theta Kappa’s mission is two-fold:

-- recognize and encourage the academic achievement of two-year college students; and
+- To recognize and encourage the academic achievement of two-year college students; and

-- provide opportunities for individual growth and development through participation in honors, leadership, service, and fellowship programming.
+- To provide opportunities for individual growth and development through participation in honors, leadership, service and fellowship programming.

-Society membership opens opportunities for competitive national and regional scholarships, including more than $37 million in transfer scholarships available at over 700 four-year colleges and universities.
-Visit www.ptk.org and http://ohio-region.ptk.org for more information.
+Society membership opens opportunities for competitive national and regional scholarships, including more than $37 million in transfer scholarships available at more than 700 four-year colleges and universities.
+Visit ptk.org and ohio-region.ptk.org for more information.

-Interested students should contact the faculty advisor at their respective campus; contact information can be found on the Tri-C Phi Theta Kappa website: www.tri-c.edu/ptk.
+Interested students should contact the faculty advisor at their campus.
+Visit Tri-C's Phi Theta Kappa webpage for contact information.

-The Eastern Campus indoor facilities include a gymnasium, swimming pool, exercise room, weight room, locker rooms and shower facilities, dance studio, and a newly resurfaced indoor track.
+Eastern Campus indoor facilities include a gymnasium, swimming pool, exercise room, weight room, locker rooms and shower facilities, dance studio and a newly resurfaced indoor track.
 Outdoor facilities include an all-weather track and an open field.
-Visit www.tri-c.edu/community/community-recreation/east-campus-recreation. for more information.
+Visit the Eastern Campus Recreation webpage for more information.

-The Metropolitan Campus indoor facilities include a fitness center, gymnasium, swimming pool, weight training room, dance studio, and locker and shower facilities.
-There is classroom space available for wellness group instruction, workshops, and seminars on the lower level.
-Visit www.tri-c.edu/community/community-recreation/metro-campus-recreation. for more information.
+Metropolitan Campus indoor facilities include a fitness center, gymnasium, swimming pool, weight training room, dance studio, and locker and shower facilities.
+Classroom space is available for wellness group instruction, workshops and seminars.
+Visit the Metropolitan Campus Recreation webpage for more information.

-The Western Campus indoor facilities include a fitness center, gymnasium, swimming pool, and locker and shower facilities.
-Outdoor facilities provided are an all-weather track, soccer fields, lighted baseball field, and softball field.
-Visit www.tri-c.edu/community/community-recreation/west-campus-recreation. for more information.
+Western Campus indoor facilities include a fitness center, gymnasium, swimming pool, and locker and shower facilities.
+Outdoor facilities include an all-weather track, soccer fields, lighted baseball field and softball field.
+Visit the Western Campus Recreation webpage for more information.